QASymphony/shell-agent-samples/postman-nodesjs/README.md

 DESCRIPTION

-    Load the result data in json format.
-Verify that test case name has been existed in qTest Manager or not.
+    Load the test result data in newman's json format containing executed test cases.
+Verify whether any of the test caes is existed in qTest Manager.
-       In case automation test case does not exist, script will:
+        IF the (automation-) test case does not exist, the script will:
-          - Script will create new automation test case in qTest
+        - Create automation test case in qTest Manager
-          - Add new test run
+        - Create test run associated with the above test case
-          - Submit test log result
+        - Submit test run log to the test run
-       The automation test case has already existed and there is no test run, script will
+        IF the (automaiton-) test case exists and there is no test run associate with it, the script will:
-          - Add new test run
+        - Create test run associated with the test case
-          - Submit test log result
+        - Submit test log result to the test run
-        The automation test case and test run have already existed, script will
+        IF the (automation-) test case and test run exist, the script will:
-          - Submit test log result
+        - Submit test log result to the test run

 USAGE